Finesse Weapons 5e (Updated for 2024 Rules)

 Finish With Finesse

-Now that you’re a master with finesse weapons, go out into the world and strike with precision!
+Now that you’re a master with Finesse weapons, go out into the world and strike with precision!
 As the dueling master Syrio Forel once said, “There is only one God, and his name is Death.
 And there is only one thing we say to Death: Not today!”

 Mike Bernier